+Getting ThereFrom the city of Telluride, drive east on the road and follow the signs for Bridal Veil Falls.
+The road turns into dirt and comes to a switchback in the road with a great view of the falls.
 There is a sign at this turn saying the road is a 4wd road and a high clearance road.
 The road is not high clearance, but is steep, but any car with 4wd can make it up the road.
 From the switchback, follow the road for 2.2 miles to a gate in the road.
 Park along the road and head up the trail through the gate along the trail and follow it to the base of the routes up this peak.
 Always stay right at any intersections on the trail, and you will reach the route up.

 Red TapeThere is no permit required for day hiking this peak, but there is private property at the start of the trail, but it is not well marked on topo maps.